 - 1. Check the engine oil.
-For instructions, refer to $Checking\ the\ engine\ oil$ in this chapter. - 2.
-If the fluid level is not within the normal range, add only certified engine oil of the preferred viscosity.
-Add engine oil through the oil filler cap.
-Remove the filler cap and use a funnel to pour oil in the opening. - 3.
-Recheck the oil level.
+For instructions, refer to Checking the engine oil in this chapter. - 2.
+If the engine oil level is not within the MIN and MAX ranges, add only certified engine oil of the recommended viscosity.
+Remove the engine oil filler cap and use a funnel to pour the engine oil into the opening. - 3.
+Recheck the engine oil level.
 Make sure the oil level is not above the MAX mark on the dipstick.

-Engine oil recommendations
+Engine oil and filter recommendations